 Finally, you’ll finish with CrossFit’s most famous workout (scaled, of course).

-Day 5: This is the day we accompany you to your first class.
+Day 5: Your first class!
 We know it can be a little intimidating to come into a group setting with a bunch of people who look like they have been doing this since they were 18.
 But they had their first day too.
 And by now you know a coach, and you know to ask the coach of your first class to help you scale the workout.

 Still not sure?